-By the early 2000s, McDonald’s was threatened across the world by fast food businesses that had used its own strategies to replicate growth and profits.
-They were threatened by Yum Brands’ KFC and Pizza Hut, Dominos and Papa John’s, as well as by the worldwide shift towards standalone restaurants and local cuisine.
+By the early 2000s, McDonald’s was threatened across the world by fast-food businesses that had used their own strategies to replicate growth and profits.
+They were threatened by Yum Brands’ KFC and Pizza Hut, Dominos, and Papa John’s, as well as by the worldwide shift towards standalone restaurants and local cuisine.

 It is at this time that their marketing strategies started becoming more and more innovative – this was the fast food rush to bridge the last mile between them and the customer.